 Here is an example of a multi-step order form:

-For many small businesses like restaurants, boutiques, or local service providers, this approach is more practical than managing an entire online store.
+For many small businesses, such as restaurants, boutiques, or local service providers, this approach is more practical than managing an entire online store.

-A custom order form focuses on what matters most: collecting accurate order information and ensuring a smooth user experience.
+A custom order form focuses on collecting accurate order information and ensuring a smooth user experience.

 An order form can be ideal for